 The bases on which we process information about you

-6. Information we process because we have a contractual obligation with you
+6. Information we process because we have a contractual obligation to you

 We process your personal information because: